joewong1227/ng-store/README.md

 * Clone from GitHub
 * <a href="https://github.com/wsjwong/ng-store/archive/gh-pages.zip" target="_blank">Download ZIP</a>

-1.ng-store runs on a web server
+1. ng-store runs on a web server

-2.Configure your payment options in `config.js`.
+2. Configure your payment options in `config.js`.

 ```
 checkout: {